ShahidulDotTech/ShahidulDotTech/README.md

 ### Hi there 👋

 - 👋 Hi, I’m Shahidul Islam Pranto
-- 👀 I’m interested in Web Scraping
+- 👀 I’m interested in Business Automation
-- 🌱 I’m currently learning Networking
+- 🌱 I’m currently learning JavaScript coding
 - 💞️ I’m looking to collaborate on Data Pipeline
 - 📫 How to reach me @ShahidulDotTech on [Twitter](https://twitter.com/ShahidulDotTech) and on [Linkedin](https://www.linkedin.com/in/shahidul-islam-pranto/)